 Nordic Council of Ministers’ Culture Funds

 There is a number of Nordic foundations that target cultural projects taking place in Nordic countries or global cultural projects with Nordic participants.
-This page shows you a list of the different foundations, their focal areas and their deadlines for application.
+This page lists the foundations, their areas of focus and their deadlines for applying.

 It is wise to have read Nordic Council of Ministers Strategy for Nordic Cultural Co-operation 2013–2020 before launching applications to Nordic cultural foundations.

 We get many applications, and if you wish to enhance your chances of funding, we advise that you follow our guidelines on how to make a sound application.

 |Bilateral Funds in the Nordic Region||There is a number of bilateral funds in the Nordic countries.
 They usually grant funds to projects dealing with culture, education and research, and some funds also grant travel awards.||Non-fixed – check the websites of the individual funds.|